JumaJuiceTime/CairnHack/adventures/conversions/the-stygian-library.md

 1. Thrown objects to d6 damage.

-4. WIL save or memories are subtly altered.
+4. PRS save or memories are subtly altered.
 If the victim makes their save, they are aware of the attempt.

-5. DEX save or take flame damage
+5. AGL save or take flame damage

 10. make a vermin swarm appear:

-    4 HP, 6 STR, 12 DEX, 11 WIL, bite (d3) _detachment_
+    4 HP, 6 STR, 12 AGL, 11 PRS, bite (d3) _detachment_

     - Afraid of fire